mostmojo/log/log.md

 **Today's Progress**

 • Dissected website built in Craft CMS / PHP Twig.
 Familiarised myself with Twig syntax, ternary operators and framework.
+Content blocks within matrix fields can be selected.
+For loops with array indices can display images; with transform props!
+Remember: `{% set variable = entry.title %}`

 • Looked into builds, compilers, SASS variables, the asset pipeline and began to break down logic to comprehend Twig.